FilipeS0usa/NutriConnect/README.md

 # NutriConnect
-This is the project to make a program that helps nutricionists giving their appointment
+This project is a WebApp writen in Django that helps nutricionists with the tracking of clients, scheduling and more.

+# Requirements

+# Is you want to contribute

+Tenho de passar estes TODOS todos para cartões.
 ### TODO LIST IMPORTANTE:
 - Fazer planeamento:
   - Modelo base de dados -> done